icoset/icoset/packages/icoset/README.md

 })
 ```

-Icoset will automatically find all icons that match (see `deepFind` to see how
+Icoset will automatically find all icons that match.
-deeply nested svg files work).

 **Object items:**